Information for Research Postgraduate Applicants

 How to apply

 To apply, applicants should complete the online Postgraduate Research Programme application form including an outline research proposal and confirmation of funding source.
 It is advisable, although not necessary, to consult with the Postgraduate Admissions and Progression Tutor before submitting a formal application as they can find a suitable academic supervisor who may be able to advise you on the preparation of the outline research proposal.
 This research proposal (up to 1000 words) should contain a summary of the broad research context in which your research will be placed, the specific aims of the programme and the methodology you propose to adopt.
-Completed applications should be directed to the PG Research Admissions and Information Officer;
+Completed applications should be directed to the Faculty Information Officer responsible for Postgraduate Research Admissions;

 Rm 140, James Parsons Building